intlify/srvmid/packages/hono/README.md

   // ...
 })

-// someting your implementation code ...
+// something your implementation code ...
 // ...
 ```